 AVAudio.
-Buffers and segments may be scheduled at specific points in time, or to play immediately following preceding segments.
+Buffers and segments may be scheduled to play at specific points in time or to play immediately following preceding segments.

-Normally, you will want to configure the node’s output format with the same number of channels as are in the files and buffers to be played.
+Normally, you'll want to configure the node’s output format with the same number of channels as are in the files and buffers to be played.
 Otherwise, channels will be dropped or added as required.
-It is usually better to use an
+It's usually preferable to use an

-When playing buffers, there is an implicit assumption that the buffers are at the same sample rate as the node’s output format.
+When playing buffers, there's an implicit assumption that the buffers are at the same sample rate as the node’s output format.